 - 1 teaspoon salt

-Can be served on spaghetti with pasta sauce or on sweet potato or stoke “noodles” with or without Alfredo Sauce (below).
+This can be served on spaghetti with pasta sauce or on sweet potato “noodles” with or without Alfredo Sauce (below).

 Roasted Sweet Potato Noodles and Shallots